-In any fast developing technology like fiber optics, there is always resistance for developing standards.
-Critics say standards stifle technology development.
-Some critics object because it's not their standard that is proposed, and in some cases, nobody really knows what standards are best.
+In any fast developing technology like fiber optics, them is always resistance for developing standards.
+Critics say standards stifle technology development Some critics object because its not their standard that is proposed, and in some cases, nobody really knows what standards are best.
 Under these circumstances, users choose the best solutions for their problems and forge ahead.

 In fiber optics, those who have gone ahead and committed heavily to the technology or who have marketing strength have established many of the standards for today.
-Thus most fiber optic telecom systems in the US are based on single mode fiber and 1300 nm lasers.
-These components offer the best solution for- the application, and had the largest suppliers and users behind them, so they became dominant.
-Overseas the government- controlled telecom authorities generally dictate the system configurations, but only the connectors seem to differ, with each country choosing its own national suppliers.
-The IEC has voted to recommend the SC style connector, which has already been adopted by several US telcos, but the singlemode ST and the FC connector still have their supporters.
+Thus most fiber optic tetecom systems in the US are based on singe mode fiber and 1300 nm lasers These components offer the best solution for the application, and had the largest suppliers and users behind them, so they became dominant.
+Overseas the government- co telecom authorities generally dictate the system configurations, but only the connectors seem to differ each country choosing its own national suppliers.
+The IEC has voted to recommend the SC style connector, which has already been adopted by several US telcos but the single mode ST and the FC connector still have their supporters

-In telecom systems, there are many types of systems büta.11 are operating on singlemode fiber at 1300 or 1550 nm wavelengths.
-Bit rates of 1.544 Mbits/S up to 2.5 Gbits/S are already in operation, with up to higher rates promised.
-Today, there is virtually no compatibility between manufacturers of terminal equipment, but

-SONET (Synchronous ©ptical Network) or SDH (Synchronous Digital Hierarchy) promises to relieve SOMe of the system incompatibility in telecommunications.
+In telecom systems, there are many types of systems but all are operating on single mode fiber at 1300 or 1550 nm wavelengths.
+Bit rates of 1.544 Mbitas/S up to 5 Gbits/S are already in operation, with up to higher rates promised.
+Today there is virtually no compatibility between manufacturers of terminal equipment, but SONET (Synchronous Optical.
+Network) or SDH (Synchronous Digital Hierarchy) premises to relieve some of the system incompatibility in telecommunications.

-In datacom systems (the generic category that includes datalinks and LANs), the situation is reaching consensus.
-Four multimode fibers have been used in datacom systems: 50/125, 62.5/125, 85/125 and 100/140 {core/clad in microns), but 62.5/125 fiber has become dominant.
-It was chosen as the preferred fiber for FOOi and ESCÖN, and the US government is using 62.5/125 in offices exclusively (FED STD 1070).
-Connectors have often been SMA, but AT&T's ST is now the muttimode connector of choice.
-Most datacom systems need a duplex connector, but so far none has become widely acceptable.
-Perhaps the FOOi connector will become the duplex standard.
-While short wavelength LED (820-850 nm) systems have been most popular to date, the higher bit rates of newsystems are requiring 1300 nm LED's due to the limiting effects of chromatic dispersion in the fiber.
-Higher speed standards like Fiber Channel will probably be based on singlemode fiber and 1300 nm lasers to accommodate the GB/s speeds of these networks.
+In datacom Systems (the generic category that includes datalinks and LANs), the situation is reaching consensus.
+Four multimode fibers have been used in datacom systems: 50/125, 62.5/125, 85/125 and 100/140 (core/dad in microns), but 62.51125 fiber has become dominant.
+It was chosen as the preferred fiber for Fool and ESCON, and the US government is using 82.5/125 in offices exclusively (FED STD 1070).
+Connectors have often been SMA but AT & Ts ST is now the multimode connector of choice.
+Most datacom Systems need a duplex connector, but so far none has become widely acceptable.
+Perhaps the FDDI connector will become the duplex standard.
+While short wavelength LED (820-850 nm) systems have been most popular to date, the higher bit rates of new systems are requiring 1300 am LED's due to the limiting effects of chromatic dispersion in the fiber.
+Higher speed standards like Fiber Channel will probably be based on single mode fiber and 1300 nm lasers to accommodate the GB/s speeds of these networks